London's secret "toilet venue" is reopening

 The venue, which closed in 2012, is housed in a decommissioned public toilet in Shoreditch’s Commercial Street.
 It has standing room for 80 people and features an in-built soundsystem.

-According to Mixmag the club will open its doors again on November 4 under the name The Warmer Room, which is spearheaded by London promoter The Warmer People (aka Thom Grant, Nathan Colinet and Giacomo Giraldi).
+According to Mixmag, the club will open its doors again on November 4 under the name The Warmer Room, which is spearheaded by London promoter The Warmer People (aka Thom Grant, Nathan Colinet and Giacomo Giraldi).

 Public Life was originally open for a six-year run and hosted parties such as Secretsundaze but since it’s closure a decade ago has been unused.